jacurtis813/tomorrows-post/README.md

 63. Using the clear property within a psuedo selector. placing the div after the div with class of other-posts
 64. Understand in depth how to use the margin and the padding property and how to condense
 65. Use the margin, border, and padding property using each selection style

+66. Polishing up our blog post
+67. Floating divs so that way we can clean up our html file to look more presentable
+68.